suncoast-devs/handbook/lessons/misc-quick-reference/code-formatting.md

 - Analyze the response to set state
 - Render UI

-Let's improve the code by adding some visual space
+Let's improve the code by adding some visual space.

 ```jsx
 const url = 'http://handbook.suncoast.io/api'